tohsaka888/use-luminance/README.md

 it use the `useDeferredValue` hook to calculate the luminance of a color.

-it can alse provide a `useTheme` hook to calculate current theme based on the luminance of `background-color`.
+it can also provide a `useTheme` hook to calculate current theme based on the luminance of `background-color`.

+## Tips

+this package is only support for React18.To use it,you must upgrade your react version to 18.

 ## install